rsksmart/RSKIPs/IPs/RSKIP350.md

 ## cancel
 If the peg-out `requestId` request exists:

-* the storace cells used are zeroed so they are removed from storage
+* the storage cells used are zeroed so they are removed from storage
 * an event `pegOutCancelled(requestId, rskTxHash)` is emitted
 * the amount locked in the peg-out request removed is returned to the `senderAddress`, using direct account balance modification.